 Ocean Mesa at El Capitan

 Ocean Mesa at El Capitan is located near the coast of Santa Barbara in the southern part of California.
-Ocean Mesa offers premium back-in, back-in and pull-through sites with full hook-ups for RVs and sites for tent camping.
+Ocean Mesa offers premium back-in and pull-through sites with full hookups for RVs and sites for tent camping.
 Each site has a picnic table and a fire pit.

-Ocean Mesa is near El Captian canyon and offers several private hiking trails for different skill levels, including a path through a llama and goat farm.
+Ocean Mesa is near El Capitan canyon and offers several private hiking trails for different skill levels, including a path through a llama and goat farm.
 Families can enjoy a movie under the stars and outdoor concerts during the summer, while the adults can participate in a wine tasting.
-Guests are not far from the ocean, adventure activities, whale watching and several museums.
+Guests will not be far from the ocean, adventure activities, whale watching and several museums.

 Ocean Mesa offers a bit of the “glamping” experience with a massage parlor, heated pool and jacuzzi, and a small market.